Death of a Trading Floor, A Photo Essay

 Our bid lists now are ended.
 All our tranches,

-Yea, all which it once contained, shall dissolve
+Yea, all which it once contained, has dissolved

 And, like our dried-up waterfalls,